Alcohol Dosage: What Is a Standard Drink of Alcohol?

 Knowing how much you are drinking is important so you don’t accidentally overdo it.
 An easy way to keep track if you’re unsure is by using a digital breathalyzer.
 That way you can estimate your blood alcohol concentration (BAC) level and determine if it’s safe for you to drive home or not.

 Excessive alcohol consumption is a serious problem in the United States, but it is often difficult for people to admit that they need help.
-Zinnia Healing can help you recover from alcohol abuse.
+Zinnia Health can help you recover from alcohol abuse.
 We offer programs that provide support and education for people who are struggling with drinking.